 5. Accuracy essential - Schema must match visible content exactly for trust signals

 According to IDX's Authority Flywheel guide, combining schema markup with entity optimization and content authority creates a compound effect for AI visibility.
 Schema alone doesn't guarantee citations, but missing schema almost guarantees being overlooked.
+For WordPress users, WordPress AEO optimization tools can simplify schema implementation significantly.

 Get started with Stackmatix!